abrishdew/semantic-router-rag/README.md

+# Semantic Router integration with a Simple RAG

-# This is a simple AI Research conducted on the integration of Semantic Router with a simple Retrieval-Augmented Generator (RAG)
+This is a simple AI Research conducted on the integration of Semantic Router with a simple Retrieval-Augmented Generator (RAG) to build an efficient and more accurate RAG.